born-to-be-mad/spring.boot/README.md

 # List of applications

+> Click :star:if you like the project.
+Any pull requests are highly appreciated.
+Follow me [@DzmitryMarudau](https://twitter.com/DzmitryMarudau) for technical remarks/proposals/feedbacks.

 * ## [Reactive Daily QA](../master/reactive-daily-qa)

 * ### [Spring boot application with Java 11, H2, JPA, Lombok, Javafaker and JUnit](../master/springboot22-java11-h2)